 Just like other members of your household, emergency planning for your pets requires supplies and advance preparation.
 For the safety of your pets and for your own peace of mind, the LA/SPCA advises the following procedures for hurricane season:

 At The Beginning of Hurricane Season:

-- Get a properly fitted collar with up-to-date rabies and identification tags.
-This could be their round-trip ticket in the event they get lost.
+- This simple step could be your pet's round-trip ticket home in the event they get lost.